coateshl/nextgenresearcher-2018/docs/fellowship.md

 We will meet in-person on a monthly basis, with additional working sessions and informal meetups scheduled intermittently.

 ## Expectations
-Read the Memorandum of Understanding (coming soon!) to see what will be expected of our Fellows.
+Read the Memorandum of Understanding (coming soon) to see what will be expected of our Fellows.

 ### Contact Us
 Heather Coates, Digital Scholarship & Data Management Librarian, University Library Center for Digital Scholarship